AY2021S2-CS2103T-W15-2/tp/docs/UserGuide.md

 ### Editing data file

-**Purpose**: ClientBook saves its data as a JSON file `[JAR file location]/data/clientbook.json`.
-Advanced users are welcome to update data directly by editing that data file.
+ClientBook saves its data as a JSON file.
+Advanced users are welcome to update their client data directly by editing the data file.

-* The data file is stored in a zip file inside the `data` folder in the same folder.
+* The data file is stored in a zip file `clientbook.zip` inside the `data` folder in the [home folder](#quick-start).
-* If you previously set a `lock` for ClientBook, the zip folder can be unzipped with that same password.
+* If you have previously set a `lock` for ClientBook, the zip folder can be unzipped with that same password.

 <div markdown="block" class="alert alert-info">
 :exclamation: **Caution**: